emacsmirror/lithium/README.rst

   (global-set-key (kbd "C-c b") #'my-global-mode-enter)

-Global modes similar to local modes, and can be entered, exited, and customized in the same ways.
+Global modes are similar to local modes, and can be entered, exited, and customized in the same ways.

 Entering a Second Mode
 ----------------------